 My Mummu loves a good yard sale.
 She loves going to them, she loves having them – she’s even convinced my Mom and I to help schlep boxes of stuff to indoor community sales in the off season.
-At our last yard sale, I noticed my Mummu was downsizing some craft supplies and I scooped up a ton of cute stuff: some beautiful lace appliques, a vintage clutch I have a plan for, and this gold embroidered reindeer trim, which I used to embellish a DIY linen tea towel for the holidays.
+At our last yard sale, I noticed my Mummu was downsizing some craft supplies and I scooped up a ton of cute stuff: some beautiful doilies (I turned one into this cool pillow), an old purse I turned into a chic floral clutch, and the gold embroidered reindeer trim you see here, which I used to embellish a DIY linen tea towel for the holidays.

 Read on for the how-to to make your own DIY holiday tea towel (no sewing required).

 - Turquoise linen (this shade of linen is really pretty)